|

 Instructor: Kathy Price

 Whether you are an experienced singer or have always desired to sing, this creative chorus is for you.
-Together we will gain confidence in our individual natural singing abilities and music.
-Performances to be scheduled when we are fully prepared.
+Together we will gain confidence in our individual natural singing abilities and musicianship.
+Performances will be scheduled when we are fully prepared.
+Bring $5.00 for music.
+A pencil with eraser and a 1” BLACK 3 ring binder are required.

 |